arnab292/-Datasci_project_Credit_Risk_Modeling/README.md

-Predict the probability of a borrower defaulting on a loan.
+Predicting the probability of a borrower defaulting on a loan.
 Guidelines:
     Use financial and credit history datasets
     Perform feature engineering (e.g., credit utilization rate)